oktadev/okta-blog/_source/_posts/2020-10-09-okta-spring-security-feature-flags.md

 To start, click **DE** in the upper left.
 Choose **Admin Settings** and **API Keys**.
 Copy the value for **sdk** Type in the **prod-default** Environment.
 You'll need this in the Spring Boot app shortly.

-{% img blog/okta-split-spring-security/split-api-key.png alt:"split api key" width:"600" %}
+{% img blog/okta-split-spring-security/split-api-key.png alt:"split api key" width:"600" %}{: .center-image }

 > NOTE: If you're new to using Split and/or on the free tier, the button in the upper left will say `DE` for **default**.
 If you've set up multiple workspaces, then the button will be labeled with the first two letters of the workspace name.

 Next, Click **Splits** on the left-hand side and click **Create Split**.
 Give it a **Name**.
 Leave the other defaults and click **Create**.

-{% img blog/okta-split-spring-security/split-treatment-create.png alt:"split treatment create" width:"600" %}
+{% img blog/okta-split-spring-security/split-treatment-create.png alt:"split treatment create" width:"600" %}{: .center-image }

 Next, click **Add Rules** on the **Targeting Rules** tab.
 Split automatically adds **on** and **off** treatment definitions and sets **off** as the default.